 Year 7 and Year 8 children in schools signed up for Bookbuzz will have the opportunity to choose their own book from a list of 17 titles.
 The books are all carefully selected by a panel of experts to make sure they are suitable and engaging for 11 to 13-year-olds.
 The books are then theirs bring home and keep.

 Your child's school may also be taking part in

-The School Library Pack is a reading for pleasure programme which is available free to any secondary school or education provider in England with Year 7 students.
-Containing over 40 free books, the pack can not only boost your library resources but also encourage students to try reading different types of books.
+The School Library Pack is a reading for pleasure programme giving free books to any secondary school or education provider in England with Year 7 students.
+Containing over 40 books, the pack can not only boost your library resources but also encourage students to try reading different types of books.

 Pori Drwy Stori yw’r rhaglen genedlaethol ar gyfer plant oedran Derbyn yng Nghymru, a ddarperir gan BookTrust Cymru.
 Mae’n hollol ddwyieithog ac mae’n cael ei ariannu gan Lywodraeth Cymru er mwyn cefnogi llythrennedd, rhifedd a denu teuluoedd yn y Cyfnod Sylfaen.

 The Special School Library Pack is for students with additional needs.
 We have worked with disability specialists and consulted with special schools to develop a pack of accessible titles which we hope will be useful for special schools.

 Spark is a programme for special schools designed to inspire a love of stories and books in children with additional needs.

 How to hold a Children's Book Week at your school: a week-long celebration of reading for pleasure.

 Bookmark: books and disability